 East: Jokulsarlon (highly photogenic glacier lagoon)

 The best way to travel around Iceland on your own schedule is to rent a car.
 Otherwise, you are at the mercy of tour company.
 With your own car, you can choose the locations you visit, and the time you are visiting them.
-While car rental gives tourists the most amount of freedom in Iceland, road conditions need to be monitored frequently, as weather in Iceland is very temperamental, and roads are subject to frequent closing.
+While car rental gives tourists the most amount of freedom in Iceland, road conditions need to be monitored frequently, as the weather in Iceland is very temperamental, and roads are subject to frequent closing.
 Iceland has a website that provides live updates on road conditions and closing information.
 There are even live webcams placed periodically on Route 1, or the Ring Road, that goes around the entire country.

 ViaHero can help you organize an affordable and suitable car rental, and negotiate the insurance, cost, and pickup location.
 Your Hero can also help you plan a route with suggested stops for your preferences.
 Otherwise, it is possible to book a Northern Lights tour or ask a cab driver in Reykjavik to take you outside the city at night, though those options are often expensive and crowded.

 The only thing harder than finding the Northern Lights is taking a picture of them.
 While capturing the true beauty of the Northern Lights is impossible, the following tips should help novice photographers take home a great picture from their trip: